 The theme song from the famous American 1980s sitcom Cheers sums it up perfectly – “Sometimes you want to go where everybody knows your name.”
 Whether it be a nearby bar, café, or restaurant, find a place that you can call your own, where they know your name, how you take your coffee, or what type of wine you like to drink.

 It’s imperative that the place you choose is not touristy but more of a neighbourhood establishment where you can meet people who actually live in the area and who you’ll likely see again.
 I’d highly recommend checking out when of your local Kniepes.

 A visiting friend introduced me to a chilled-out local wine bar shortly after I arrived in Berlin.
-After a while, I jokingly came to refer to this place as my “second home.”
+After a while, I jokingly came to refer to this place as my second home.
 I’d walk in, be hugged, kissed, and handed a glass of wine, all without saying a word.
-I then befriended the staff and through them was introduced to some German women (who are now close friends) and even a guy that I sort of dated for a while – him and I are no longer sort of dating, but we’re actually still friends.
+I then befriended the staff and through them was introduced to some German women who became close friends and even a guy that I sort of dated for a while – him and I are no longer sort of dating, but we’re actually still friends.